alexis-/BitShelter/README.md

 ### Best practices

-- Rule of thumb: The [3-2-1 Backup Rule](https://www.acronyms-it.co.uk/blog/backup-rule-of-three/)
+Rule of thumb: The [3-2-1 Backup Rule](https://www.acronyms-it.co.uk/blog/backup-rule-of-three/)

-- Local disks
+For your Local disks:
-  * Prefer *Redudant Disk Storage*, such as [RAID 1 or 5](https://www.maketecheasier.com/set-up-raid-windows/)
+- Prefer *Redudant Disk Storage*, such as [RAID 1 or 5](https://www.maketecheasier.com/set-up-raid-windows/)
-  * Use [different Batches, or Brands](https://www.ssrc.ucsc.edu/papers/paris-storagess06.pdf), for your Disks
+- Use [different Batches, or Brands](https://www.ssrc.ucsc.edu/papers/paris-storagess06.pdf), for your Disks
-  * Use an *automatic* solution : Set & Forget !
+- Use an *automatic* solution : Set & Forget !
-  * Ask yourself what would happen if your device failed:
+- Ask yourself what would happen if your device failed:
-      * Would you presently be able to recover your files ?
+    - Would you presently be able to recover your files ?
-      * What data would you lose ?
+    - What data would you lose ?
-      * Is it important ?
+    - Is it important ?

 ### FAQ